MikeAvgeros/fitz-composer/README.md

 ![Fitz logo](https://www.dropbox.com/sh/5wdl8qasb5wzft7/AADqR667RZVgKeGhumkbZewea/New%20material/Logo%202%20-%20new%20name.png?raw=1)

 ## This is my First Milestone Project (User Centric Frontend Development) for the Code Institute.
-I have created a portfolio website for a film composer / record producer under the alias 'Fitz'.
+I have created a portfolio website for a film composer / record producer under the alias 'F!tz'.

 <br>